aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-2-openid/README.md

  dotnet publish -c Release
  ```

-5. Re-publish the project again by executing the following command:
+5. Re-publish the project by executing the following command:

-:notebook: **Note**: To obtain the Amazon S3 bucket name, query the resources created for the *first initial* + *last initial* + *-dotnetcore-devbox*, by executing ```aws cloudformation describe-stack-resources --stack-name <first initial> + <last initial> + -dotnetcore-devbox --query 'StackResources[*].{Type:ResourceType,Id:PhysicalResourceId}' --output text```.
-Look for the *AWS::S3::Bucket resource*.
+:notebook: **Note**: The [Support Commands Page](/SupportCommands.md) provides a list of useful commands that helps you identify the resources' names created in the labs; like the Amazon S3 bucked required for deployment.

  ```
  dotnet lambda deploy-serverless --template serverless.template --s3-bucket <bucket name> --s3-prefix "aspnetcorewebapp/" --stack-name <first initial> + <last initial> + -AspNetCoreWebApp
  ```

-6. Wait until the result ```Stack finished updating with status: UPDATE_COMPLETE```.
+1. Wait until the result ```Stack finished updating with status: UPDATE_COMPLETE```.
 Copy the ApiURL to a browser.
 This time the application will ask for a Jwt Token; hence will redirect you to the Amazon Cognito hosted UI for authentication.

 <img src="../images/cognitohostedui.png" width="1500"/>